 Either of these is allowed to be infinite.
 A space is said to be type if its type constant is finite.
 Similarly, it is said to be cotype if its cotype constant is finite.

 If we consider all Banach spaces that are either of type or cotype then we find that these split into the two obvious classes with Hilbert spaces sitting plum in the middle.
 Not only are Hilbert spaces the intersection of these classes, but also a continuous linear operator from a space of type into a space of cotype factors through a Hilbert space.
 (This follows from a generalization/extension of Grothendieck’s inequality.)

 As type and cotype are isomorphism invariants, they can be used to distinguish between some Banach spaces.
 See isomorphism classes of Banach spaces for more.

-In the inequalities for type and cotype it is possible to replace the by a natural number and define the notions of type and cotype .
+In the inequalities for type and cotype it is possible to replace the by a real number and define the notions of type and cotype .
 Taken as a whole, these provide more information and thus give a finer classification of Banach spaces.
 In particular: